Softdrink117/processing-generative-glyphs/README.md

 **TODO:**
 * Further optimization of glyph algorithm
+* Parallelize it - there is no logical dependency between different Glyphs, and I don't believe they use any thread-unsafe terms, so it should be trivial to make the algorithm run in parallel
 * Account for all rotations (90 and 270 degree are still not accounted for in current implementation)
 * Try to account for subtle variations that result in identical visual results (IE do checks by area, or somesuch)
 * Add rendering options